premchander-revature/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 ---

-7.Can we use only a ‘try’ block without the ‘catch’ and ‘finally’ blocks included?
+7.Can we use only a ‘try’ block without the ‘catch’ and ‘finally’ blocks included?p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)